reframe-hpc/reframe/docs/manpage.rst

 .. envvar:: RFM_SCHED_ACCESS_IN_SUBMIT

-   Pass access options in the submission command (only for Slurm).
+   Pass access options in the submission command (relevant for LSF, OAR, PBS and Slurm).

    .. table::
       :align: left